icognium/icognium/data/type_b/data/tier_a/README.md

 # [iCognium](https://icognium.github.io) Curriculum Type B, Tier A (For programmers that know python, and know github)
 ## Course Code: "iCognium-CTBTA"

+# Amongst other goals, one long term goal is to have Ai as a subject in PEP, CXC, CAPE etc, especially given [80 trillion market cap estimated from Ai in around 2030](https://finance.yahoo.com/news/cathie-wood-just-called-technology-140000074.html), and estimated [automation of around 800 million jobs](https://www.bbc.com/news/world-us-canada-42170100) by around the same year.

 # Main Overview
 This curriculum consists of 3 concise mandatory semesters/parts and one optimal segment; an  Introduction to Artificial General Intelligence.
 1. The first semester, concerning **regularly used machine learning libraries in python**.